sssssssssengineer/skeleton/README.md

 Attaching pictures into Markdown is what I concern.
 First, I follow instruction [here](https://www.tekrevue.com/tip/how-to-take-and-manage-screenshots-in-windows-8/), make screenshots restored in `pics/`.
 Second, follow instruction [here](http://stackoverflow.com/questions/10189356/how-to-add-screenshot-to-readmes-in-github-repository) to set relative link for pictures accessing.
 The result can only be viewed via Github, as relative link is only supported by Github instead of plugins for `Sublime Text`.

+## Git

+### Revert Git repository to previous commit

+I have pushed commit to Github, and want to revert to that commit in my local repository.
+I follow instruction [here](http://stackoverflow.com/questions/4114095/revert-git-repository-to-a-previous-commit) and make it.
+In short, copy the commit No. from Github, and type in `git reset --hard xxxx` in local command line.

 ## Notes